TOP 18 FESTIVALS OF INDIA – A COMPLETE GUIDE

 The elegance and glam of Indian dance forms are exemplary.
 They bind you with their stories and leave you gasping in awe.

-Your days in Kujaraho festival will be spent in admiring the swiftness of Kathak, the sophistication of Bharatnatyam, the softness of temple dance from Odisha and the dance drama of Kuchipudi and Manipuri.
+Your days in the Kujaraho festival will be spent admiring the swiftness of Kathak, the sophistication of Bharatnatyam, the softness of temple dance from Odisha and the dance drama of Kuchipudi and Manipuri.

-So, let the symphonies of India make your heart groove at the Dance fiesta in
+So, let the symphonies of India make your heart groove at the Dance Fiesta in Madhya Pradesh.

 Celebrate harvesting in India!
 Yes, it is a big thing here.
 To your surprise, this event is celebrated with all the heart in very high spirits here in Kerala.